monoahlly/monoahlly.github.io/README.md

 ![A screenshot of ASCII dice and a prompt for the player to guess high or low](https://i.imgur.com/aLy8nBg.png)

 The player is given the rules for the game before being asked to guess if the die will roll high or low.
 The die will roll to a random number between 1 and 6, and the player will score one point if they guessed correctly.
+They are then given the option to continue playing, wherein their score will keep being added to, or to quit.